skupperproject/skupper-docs/input/nonkube/site.md

-# Using the Skupper CLI
+# Creating a site on Linux using the Skupper CLI

-Using the skupper command-line interface (CLI) allows you to create and manage Skupper sites from the context of the current namespace.
+Using the skupper command-line interface (CLI) allows you to create and manage Skupper sites from the context of the current user.

 A typical workflow is to create a site, link sites together, and expose services to the service network.